Your Dallas FHA Loan Experts.

 An FHA Streamline Refinance allows you to refinance your current FHA loan into another FHA loan.
 An FHA Streamline allows you to:

-• Convert you FHA ARM into a fixed rate
+- Convert your FHA ARM into a fixed rate

 Generally, no appraisal is necessary.
 There are also no credit restrictions on an FHA Streamline refinance.
-You income and employment are also not evaluated when applying for an FHA Streamline loan.
+Your income and employment are also not evaluated when applying for an FHA Streamline loan.

-There are only a few requirements to obtaining an FHA Streamline loan, they are:
+There are only a few requirements to obtaining an FHA Streamline loan:

 The Process of Refinancing

-5. Send in loan package and clear conditions from the Bank
+- Send in the loan package and clear conditions from the Bank

 We provide a variety of information if you are considering a refinance of your current loan.

-It is important to be aware of current interest rates to ensure that the value of refinancing out weighs the cost.
+It is essential to be aware of current interest rates to ensure that the value of refinancing outweighs the cost.

 Do not be discouraged if you believe you have challenged credit.

-Please contact us for today’s rates or apply now to receive a free quote and free credit report!
+Please get in touch with us for today’s rates or apply now to receive a free quote and free credit report!

 FHA Rates

 FHA loans offer very competitive rates.
 They are generally similar to, if not lower than, rates on conventional loans.
-Lenders can offer these great rates because the loans are insured by the Federal government.
-This means that any risk involved with your loan is taken on by the FHA, not the lender.
+Lenders can offer these great rates because the Federal government insures the loans.
+This means that the FHA, not the lender, takes on any risk involved with your loan.
 This allows you to get lower rates for the following loans:

-• Purchase mortgage with less than 20% down payment
+- Purchase a mortgage with less than 20% down payment

-• Purchase or refinance of a 3 or 4 unit property
+- Purchase or refinance of a three or 4-unit property

 FHA Loan Limits